openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 \page

-<div class='pageNumber auto'></div>
+<div class='footnote'>CHAPTER 1: CHARACTER CREATION</div>

 ## Step 2: Choose Attributes

 Attributes are the backbone of every character in Open Legend.
-They define what your character can and can't do--the spheres they excel in, as well as their greatest weaknesses.
+They define what your character can and can't do—the spheres they excel in, as well as their greatest weaknesses.
 Whenever your character attempts a heroic action in Open Legend, you'll look to your attributes to see how well you succeed or fail.

 In Open Legend, attributes are divided into four categories: physical, social, mental, and extraordinary.